 Whilst it may sound simply like a list of tasks,’ this isn’t entirely true.
 The most important part of creating your task list, is not what’s on the list per se – it’s the person who will be completing the tasks - you.
 You’re the creator and so it’s your responsibility to make it work for you.
 As cliched as it sounds, a task list is what you make it.

 Of course, you have the option to make an endless list of tasks that you’ll need to complete that day, week, or month – and then feel completely overwhelmed when you realise you’ve filled the space of an A4 piece of paper.
 Or, you can do some research, and find an effective method to ensure you leave the office feeling like you’ve achieved all you need to, and you’re also a reliable colleague (hooray!).

 Ok, so it’s not always just all about you – the tasks do hold some importance.
-More so, in how you structure them, and relate them to your long-term goals.
-Here’s an example of good work to-do list:
+More so, in how you structure them and relate them to your long-term goals.
+Here’s an example of a good work to-do list: